Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Abstract

 \section{Abstract}

-Thousands of individuals succumb annually to leukemia alone.
-This study explores the application of image processing and deep learning techniques for detecting Acute Lymphoblastic Leukemia (ALL), a severe form of blood cancer responsible for numerous annual fatalities.
-As artificial intelligence technologies advance, the research investigates the reliability of these methods in real-world scenarios.
-The study focuses on recent developments in ALL detection, particularly using the latest YOLO series models, to distinguish between malignant and benign white blood cells and to identify different stages of ALL, including early stages.
-Additionally, the models are capable of detecting hematogones, which are often misclassified as ALL.
-By utilizing advanced deep learning models like YOLOv8 and YOLOv11, the study achieves high accuracy rates reaching 98.8\%, demonstrating the effectiveness of these algorithms across multiple datasets and various real-world situations.
+Leukemia, a severe form of blood cancer, claims thousands of lives each year.
+This study focuses on the detection of Acute Lymphoblastic Leukemia (ALL) using advanced image processing and deep learning techniques.
+By leveraging recent advancements in artificial intelligence, the research evaluates the reliability of these methods in practical, real-world scenarios.
+Specifically, it examines the performance of state-of-the-art YOLO models, including YOLOv8 and YOLOv11, to distinguish between malignant and benign white blood cells and accurately identify different stages of ALL, including early stages.
+Moreover, the models demonstrate the ability to detect hematogones, which are frequently misclassified as ALL.
+With accuracy rates reaching 98.8\%, this study highlights the potential of these algorithms to provide robust and precise leukemia detection across diverse datasets and conditions.